Parmin/training/README.md

 - MongoDB Developer Training
 - MongoDB Admin Training

 **These materials are not yet ready for use.
-They are drafts requiring further refinement and corrections.** Pull requests and email to [training@mongodb.com](mailto:training@mongodb.com) are welcome.
+They are drafts requiring further refinement and corrections.** Please fork and create pull requests or add comments to submit feedback.

 Objectives